aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Visual rendering/RefreshEnemyHP.md

 The `hpbar` is always hidden if the enemy has `hidehp` to true while the bar was enabled or if the [message](../../SetText/Notable%20states.md#message) lock is grabbed while `chompyaction` is true.

-If it wasn't hidden from the above, the enablement will be updated by testing a series of conditions and it will happen if the conditions results in a different enablement than the existing one.
+If it wasn't hidden from the above, the enablement will be updated by testing a series of conditions and it will only actually update if the conditions results in a different enablement than the existing one.
 Here are all the conditions that must be true for the `hpbar` to remain enabled (it is disabled otherwise):

 - `hideenemyhp` is false
 - `helpbox` doesn't exist (no description or help text is presented in the bottom left corner)